jazzfool/otway/README.md

 ### Full and Extensible Theming

 Widgets are 100% rendered by themes.
-Further than that, themes are stringly-typed and composable, meaning you can extend an existing theme to also cover your own custom widgets.
+Further than that, themes are stringly-typed and composable, meaning you can extend or override any part of an existing theme to also cover your own custom widgets.

 ### Open-ended Windowing and Rendering